Advances and Open Problems in Federated Learning: Improving Efficiency and Effectiveness

 \paragraph{Connections to decentralized optimization} The objective function of federated optimization has been studied for many years in the decentralized optimization community.
 As first shown in \citet{wang2018cooperative}, the convergence analysis of decentralized SGD can be applied to or combined with local SGD with a proper setting of the network topology matrix (mixing matrix).
 In order to reduce the communication overhead, \citet{wang2018cooperative} proposed periodic decentralized SGD (PD-SGD) which allows decentralized SGD to have multiple local updates as Federated Averaging.
 This algorithm is extended by \citet{li2019communication} to the non-IID case.
 MATCHA~\citep{wang2019matcha} further improves the performance of PD-SGD by randomly sampling clients for computation and communication, and provides a convergence analysis showing that local updates can accelerate convergence.

-\paragraph{Acceleration and variance reduction techniques} For first-order optimization methods, momentum and variance-reduction are promising approaches to improve the optimization and generalization performance.
-However, there is still no consensus on how to incorporate momentum or variance-reduction techniques into local SGD and Federated Averaging.
-SCAFFOLD \citep{karimireddy2019scaffold} explicitly models the difference in client updates with control variates to perform variance reduction, which could converge rapidly without limiting the difference of clients data distribution.
-As for momentum schemes, \citet{yu2019linear} proposed to let each client maintain a local momentum buffer and average these local buffers as well as local model parameters at each communication round.
-Although this method empirically improves the final accuracy of local SGD, it requires doubled communication cost. \citet{wang2019slowmo} proposed another momentum scheme called SlowMo, which can significantly improve the optimization and generalization performance of local SGD without sacrificing throughput. \citet{hsu2019measuring} proposed a momentum scheme similar to SlowMo.
+\paragraph{Acceleration, variance reduction and adaptivity} Momentum, variance-reduction, and adaptive learning rates are all promising techniques to improve convergence and generalization of first-order methods.
+However, there is no single manner in which to incorporate these techniques into FedAvg.
+SCAFFOLD \citep{karimireddy2019scaffold} models the difference in client updates using control variates to perform variance reduction.
+Notably, this allows convergence results not relying on bounding the amount of heterogeneity among clients.
+As for momentum, \citet{yu2019linear} propose allowing each client to maintain a local momentum buffer and average the local buffers and the local model parameters at each communication round.
+Although this method empirically improves the final accuracy of local SGD, this doubles the per-round communication cost.
+A similar scheme is used by \citet{xie2019local} to design a variant of local SGD in which clients locally perform Adagrad~\citep{mcmahan2010adaptive, duchi2011adaptive}. \citet{reddi2020adaptive} instead proposes using adaptive learning rates at the server-level, developing federated versions of adaptive optimization methods with the same communication cost as FedAvg.
+This framework generalizes the server momentum framework proposed by \citet{hsu2019measuring,wang2019slowmo}, which allows momentum without increasing communication costs.
 While both \citep{yu2019linear,wang2019slowmo} showed that the momentum variants of local SGD can converge to stationary points of non-convex objective functions at the same rate as synchronous mini-batch SGD, it is challenging to prove momentum accelerates the convergence rate in the federated learning setting.
+Recently, \citet{karimireddy2020mime} proposed a general approach for adapting centralized optimization algorithms to the heterogeneous federated setting (MIME framework and algorithms).